 Tagged With: student films

-Oscar qualifying festival seeks to promote animation and growth in the Asian animation community.
+The festival, taking place October 20-24, seeks to share the charm of animation and promote growth in the Asian animation community.

 ANIMASYROS 2023 returns in September with a focus on Animation and Ancient Greece, a tribute to the Iberian Peninsula and Latin America, and a focus on female creativity.

 Almost 230 films were selected to participate in this year’s event, including original contemporary domestic and international animation featuring films by renowned filmmakers and young emerging talent; the event runs June 29-July 7.